wevote/DesignInventory/README.md

 ## Old Versions of Files
 When you have a new version of a Sketch file that you are managing, move the old version into the "_OldVersions" folder.

-## Bring DesignInventory Files to your Local Machine
+## Bring DesignInventory Files to your Local Machine via Github

 [Create an account on GitHub](https://github.com/join) if you don't already have an account.
 Sign into GitHub.